T-K-Lien-TRAN/T-K-Lien-TRAN/README.md

 ## About Me

-I am a **Full-Stack Developer** studying at **42 Nice**, with a multidisciplinary background in engineering, scientific research, project management, and entrepreneurship.
+I am a **Full-Stack Developer/Data Scientist** studying at **42 Nice**, with a multidisciplinary background in engineering, scientific research, project management, and entrepreneurship.

 My work covers the complete development lifecycle: requirements analysis, software architecture, implementation, API and database integration, testing, debugging, deployment, documentation, and team collaboration.